SamBelkacem/Machine-Learning-Basics/README.md

 # Machine-Learning-basics

 Welcome to our Github repository on Machine Learning Basics in Python!

-This repository is designed for those who are new to machine learning and want to learn the basics of data preprocessing, analysis, and visualization using Python.
-We have included a variety of topics such as numpy, pandas, scikit-learn, and matplotlib to give you a comprehensive understanding of the tools required for machine learning.

-In this repository, we cover various aspects of data preprocessing such as handling missing values, feature scaling, encoding categorical variables, and data normalization.
-Additionally, we will explore data analysis techniques such as correlation analysis, outlier detection, and feature selection.

-We will also dive into data visualization using matplotlib to create insightful graphs and charts to better understand the data.
+Here, we cover data preprocessing, analysis, and visualization using numpy, pandas, scikit-learn, and matplotlib.

+We'll explore data preprocessing techniques, data analysis, and data visualization using matplotlib.

-Finally, we will explore machine learning algorithms such as regression, classification, and clustering using scikit-learn library, which is a powerful tool for machine learning in Python.
+We'll also dive into machine learning algorithms like regression, classification, and clustering using scikit-learn.

-By the end of this repository, you will have a solid understanding of the basics of machine learning in Python and will be ready to dive into more advanced topics.
+By the end, you'll have a solid understanding of the basics of machine learning in Python.
 Let's get started!

 # Prerequisites